knoepdan/CyberSecRappi/1_BasicsPassiveReconnaissance/LinuxBash.md

 `cp source destination`  -> copy file (or folder??)
 `chmod -v 777 someFile` -> changes permissions (-v verbose, 777 full permissions `touch file` -> creates an empty file (touch can also be used to change timestamps)
+- `unix2dos filename` -> will convert unix file to dos

 hidden files/dirs: names that start with a dot (".") are hidden (offent config files)